ionutbalosin/java-application-security-practices/docs/core-application-security-for-java-developers.md

 Sources:
 - [Argon2Hashing.java](https://github.com/ionutbalosin/java-application-security-practices/blob/main/serialization-deserialization/src/main/java/ionutbalosin/training/application/security/practices/serialization/deserialization/hashing/Argon2Hashing.java)

+In summary, Java applications should use recommended, non-deprecated, and robust hashing functions to maintain data integrity.
+Continuous monitoring and updating of hashing functions are essential, as what is secure today may become vulnerable in the future.

 ## Secure Configuration and Secrets Management

-All application secrets (e.g., sensitive configuration values such as API keys, database credentials, etc.) should never be stored unencrypted with the application code (i.e., in plain text).
+All application secrets (e.g., sensitive configuration values such as API keys, database credentials, etc.) should never be stored unencrypted (or unencoded) within the application code (i.e., in plain text).
-Instead, the application should define them as key-value properties, and their values must be resolved and replaced during the deployment pipeline for the specific target environment.
+Instead, the application should define them as key-value properties, and their encrypted (and encoded) values must be resolved and replaced during the deployment pipeline for the specific target environment.

-Storing any secret unencrypted (or in plain text) together with the source code makes the application vulnerable, increases the risk of attacks, and is generally not acceptable.
+> Storing secrets unencrypted or in plain text within the source code is a critical security risk and must be strictly avoided.
+Use secrets management services and environment variables to securely handle sensitive information.

 Example of application configuration properties: